 Sweepstakes require the posting of official rules.
 Within the official rules is an eligibility section that specifies who is eligible to win the prize.
 Eligibility can extend to countries, states, local areas, or even to a company’s employees.

-Our software includes default official rules which are legally compliant for a global drawing.
-If you would like to limit sweepstakes eligibility to only certain areas or edit the default text, you can do this.
+Our software includes default official rules that are legally compliant for a global drawing.
+Organizers can limit sweepstakes eligibility to certain areas or edit the default text.

 Free Entries on Sweepstakes